DavidOliveirax/nuxt-siteDDM/README.md

 # nuxt-siteDDM
- DDM Informática store website, using vueJS, NuxtJS, Tailwind and NuxtUI
+ Page for selling DDM products, using vueJS, NuxtJS, Tailwind and NuxtUI